 - Multivariate graphical: This type of EDA displays the relationship between two or more set of data.
 A bar chart, where each group represents a level of one of the variables and each bar within the group represents levels of other variables.

 Python and R language are the two most commonly used data science tools to create an EDA.

 Python: EDA can be done using python for identifying the missing value in a data set.
 Other functions that can be performed are — the description of data, handling outliers, getting insights through the plots.
-Due to its high-level, built-in data structure, and dynamic typing and binding make it an attractive tool for EDA.
+Its high-level, built-in data structure and dynamic typing and binding make it an attractive tool for EDA.
 Analyzing a dataset is a hectic task that takes a lot of time.
 Python provides certain open-source modules that can automate the whole process of EDA and help in saving time.